What Is An FHA Loan?

 FHA Loan Requirements

-There are many advantages to taking out an FHA backed loan from a qualified lender, including:
+There are many advantages to taking out an FHA backed loan from a qualified lender for first time home buyers, including:

 The requirements to be approved for an FHA loan are not as stringent as other mortgage types.
 Two years of work history is needed, but it does not have to be with the same employer.
 Also, people with incomes from seasonal work, commissions, or self-employment can all be eligible to receive an FHA backed loan.

 Even if a borrower cannot qualify for a conventional loan due to a lower credit score, they still might be eligible for a mortgage-backed by the FHA.
 While a conventional loan requires a credit score of 620 or higher, FHA mortgages can be approved with scores as low as 580-600.
 Also, the FHA allows borrowers to have a debt to income ratio of up to 43%.
 This means that a person’s total monthly debt payments cannot exceed 43% of their monthly gross income (including their mortgage).